630-462-9500

 The Disclosure and Discovery of Digital Assets

-One of the most significant hurdles in divorces involving cryptocurrency is ensuring both parties fully disclose their assets.
-Unlike traditional bank accounts or investments, cryptocurrency can be more challenging to trace, especially if one spouse is attempting to conceal assets.
+As noted, one of the most significant hurdles in divorces involving cryptocurrency is ensuring both parties fully disclose their assets.
+Unlike traditional bank accounts or investments, cryptocurrency can be more challenging to trace, especially if one spouse is deliberately attempting to conceal assets.

 Illinois law requires both spouses to provide a complete and honest disclosure of their financial information during the divorce process.
 If you suspect that your spouse may be hiding assets, you may need to work with a forensic accountant specializing in digital currencies to uncover such information.